aji/jd/README.md

 # Deviations from specifications

+`jd` deviates from the JSON Reference and JSON Pointer standards in a few ways, described here.

+## Definition of a reference

 The JSON reference specification describes a reference as simply being any JSON object containing a `$ref` property with a string value. `jd` goes one step further and requires that `$ref` be the *only* property in the object.
 This